CO Criminal Defense Lawyer Defending Charges Throughout All of Western Colorado

 In Colorado, domestic violence is a designation that can be used to enhance the sentence of another crime, such as third degree assault.
 Jail time is certain even if you are never convicted.
 Colorado’s new habitual offender statute makes penalties even tougher if you are convicted of domestic violence more than once.

 I am not the representative of a mega-firm to whom any criminal defendant (other than a mob boss) is little more than an afterthought.
 I care about my clients’ cases personally, as if it were me instead of you that the state of Colorado was trying to prosecute.
-With nearly 25 years as a criminal lawyer, there isn’t much that can happen in your case that I haven’t dealt with before.
+With nearly 25 years as a criminal attorney, there isn’t much that can happen in your case that I haven’t dealt with before.

 If you cannot come to my office, I will be happy to meet you at the place of your choosing.
 I will even give you my personal cell phone number.
 If you have been arrested for a crime anywhere in Western Colorado – or if you live or work there – call me today at (970) 704-0888 or contact me online for a free initial evaluation of your case.